zacnees3/getting-started-with-github-copilot/.github/steps/3b-copilot-agent-mode.md

 > In our experiments, we got working results most of the time, but not every time.
 > You might try other models or pausing to provide Copilot feedback.

-1. (optional) If it is available for you, let's try a different model such as `Claude 3.5 Sonnet`.
+1. (optional) If it is available for you, you might try another model such as `Claude 3.5 Sonnet`.

    <img width="250" alt="image" src="https://github.com/user-attachments/assets/16125b88-8428-4f62-9c1b-5761e26ed888" />